ghga-de/ghga-metadata-schema/docs/schema_markdown/Publication_abstract.md

 # Slot: abstract

 The study abstract that describes the goals.
-Can also hold abstract from a Publication related to this Study.
+Can also hold abstract from a publication related to this Study

 URI: [GHGA:Publication_abstract](https://w3id.org/GHGA/Publication_abstract)